-Please note that unlike the ISM Code or ISPS Code there are no provisions in the MLC convention for an interim MLC Certificate to be extended or a further one issued.
+Please note that unlike the ISM Code or ISPS Code there are no provisions in the MLC for an interim MLC Certificate to be extended or a further one issued.

-Initial MLC Inspections
+MLC Inspections and certification

 An initial MLC inspection must be completed within six months of the interim inspection.
 It is not possible to extend this deadline.